Infrastruct

 Between Margraten and Gulpen, the road falls 70 metres.
 The old steam tram avoided this slope, by diverging to the south, crossing the Gulp valley on a viaduct at Euverem, and entering Gulpen from the south-west.
 The new line will not enter Gulpen, but it would use a similar solution.
 It would cross a descending viaduct near the campsite at Euverem, and cross the Gulp valley.
 The valley floor is at about 105 m altitude.
 It would enter a tunnel, under the ridge between the Gulp and Geul valleys.

-The line would emerge from tunnel south-west of Partij, and pass south of Partij and Wahlwiller, to rejoin the alignment of the N278.
-From here to Vaals the alignment would be identical to that of the possible Gulpen – Vaals – Aachen link.
+From Partij to Vaals, the alignment would be identical to that of the possible Gulpen – Vaals – Aachen link.
 The constraints are the same, and the best solution is to follow the N278.
 The line would pass just south of Nijswiller, with a tunnel under the low ridge between Wahlwiller and Nijswiller.
 It would rejoin the route of the N278, at its junction with the N281.

 From here to Vaals, the constraints include a narrow section of the valley (Selzerbeek stream, Senserbach in German), and historical building such as the Benedictine Abbey Benedictusberg and the old centre of Lemiers.
 The N278 runs in a straight line, the gradient is acceptable: a rail line is possible beside the road, or in some places under the road.
 The road through Lemiers, which avoids the historic village core, is wide enough for a shallow tunnel.